ibrahimjamil/clokify/readme.md

 # clockify app
-its a simple app that test basic clockify app task creation functionality in go
+its an app that test basic clockify app task creation functionality in go

 # languages
 go